johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 We start by defining our two DataFrames we want to use for input (which allows us to filter the data up front), then pass them as arguments to our function along with other options such as `material` and `cumulative` (boolean).

 This function is capable of handling different streams (oil/water/gas), ratios (WOR/GOR), cumulative or monthly values, as well as cumulative AND monthly values.
+It can also group production by a given varaible and plot averages, as shown later in the project.

 ```python
 df9 = df_header[df_header['Current_Operator'].str.contains('XTO')].sample(8)